 Java Runtime Environment (JRE).
-A subset of the Java Development Kit (JDK) for end users and developers who want to redistribute the Java Runtime label.
-A discovered or user entered property value that is displayed underneath each device in the Physical and Data Path Maps.
+A subset of the Java Development Kit (JDK) for end users and developers who want to redistribute the Java Runtime Environment (JRE).

-Environment (JRE).
 The JRE consists of the Java virtual machine, the Java Core Classes, and supporting files.